 Modern life has us sitting much of the time, then we sit on a bike.
 Our bodies accommodate being in a sustained posture, muscles can become short and tight or long and weak, not great for efficient function.
 Unfortunately, age also has a negative effect on flexibility!

 Set yourself 15 minutes a day for stretching – this will reap huge benefits.
-Follow our structure from our stretching guide.

 You should add some off the bike conditioning exercises too.
 There is good reason for this.
 As more miles are put in along with more intense training sessions and being in that forward flexed cycling position for hours on end, the body needs to be conditioned to cope effectively with this and to help prevent aches and pains developing.

 Conditioning exercises may also help to address any asymmetric, which most us will have, such as being stronger on one side, and/or more stable on the other.
 Perhaps an old injury is impacting on flexibility and comfort.
 Sciatic and lower back issues can often cause reduced flexibility down one side which can be compensated for when bent forward by a pelvic shift to one side slightly.
-Here are some more stretching exercises and some strength / conditioning work you can do at home – read more here.

 Finally, go and get a bikefit.